Going Postal: Plot

 The story takes place in Ankh-Morpork, a powerful city-state on Discworld.
-The protagonist of the story is Moist von Lipwig, a skilled con artist who was to be hanged for his crimes, but saved at the last moment by the cunning and manipulative Patrician Havelock Vetinari, who has Moist's death on the scaffold faked.
+The protagonist of the story is Moist von Lipwig, a skilled con artist who was to be hanged for his crimes, but saved at the last moment by the cunning and manipulative Patrician Havelock Vetinari, who has Moist's death on the scaffold faked, being hanged "to within half an inch of [his] life".

 In his office, Vetinari presents Moist with two options: he may accept a job offer to become Postmaster of the city's rundown Postal Service or he may choose to walk out of the door and never hear from Vetinari again.
-As exiting through the door in question would lead to a fatal drop, Moist decides to accept the job.
+After determining that exiting through the door in question would lead to a fatal drop, Moist decides to accept the job.

 After a thwarted attempt at escape, Moist is brought to the Post Office by his parole officer Mr Pump, a golem.
 Moist learns that the Post Office has not functioned for decades, and the building is full of undelivered mail, concealed under a layer of pigeon dung.
 Only two employees remain: the aged Junior Postman Tolliver Groat and his assistant Stanley Howler.

 Meanwhile, Vetinari is holding a meeting with the board executives of the Grand Trunk Company, a company that owns and operates a system of visual telegraph towers known as "clacks".
 He notes that since they have taken full control, the quality of service had gone down considerably.
 Despite unnerving most of the board, Vetinari fails to make headway, especially with its chairman, Reacher Gilt.
 It is rumoured that Reacher Gilt plans to usurp Vetinari as Patrician.

 As Moist attempts to revitalise the postal service, he discovers that over the few months before taking the job, a number of his predecessors have predeceased in the building within weeks of each other in unusual circumstances.
 He also discovers that the mail inside the building has taken on a life of its own, and is nearly suffocated in a "letterslide".